Kidney stonesCalcium stones; Nephrolithiasis; Urolithiasis

 - Blood may be present in the urine.

 - As the stone passes down the ureter, closer to the bladder, the person may feel the need to urinate more often or a burning sensation during urination.
+The location of the pain may shift to the lower abdomen on the side of the stone.

 - A fever suggests that the person may also have a urinary tract infection.